pi3d/pi3d.github.com/html/_sources/ReadMe.txt

   On windows the pi3d events system (as used by Silo and a couple of other demos) does not work as it uses fairly low level linux specific code.

+  If you ``mymouse = pi3d.Mouse(restrict=False)`` as in most of the demos then the cursor becomes hidden and stuck the centre of the pygame window.
+  This means you can't move or resize the window or close it with the X. i.e. you must make sure that you have a keyboard methods of escaping from the program (presumably Ctrl+Alt+Del would be a route!).

 Android
 =======